GPA

 Editor's Review

-If endless quiet halls scare you more than being chased, this lands.
-Regular subway users feel the stillness of a night connector transplanted into the game.
+If endless quiet halls scare you more than being chased, this lands hardest.
+Regular subway users may recognize the stillness of a night connector transplanted straight into the game — spatial dread without a monster onscreen.

-Missing an anomaly and snapping back to 0 stings most.
-That no-mistake pressure makes clearing a clean section feel like real relief.
+Missing an anomaly and snapping back to Exit 0 stings most because progress feels tangible until it vanishes.
+That no-mistake pressure makes clearing a clean section feel like genuine relief rather than a formality.

 How GPA neighbors compare